We are part of the Science Museums and Archives Consortium, which each year award six AHRC-funded collaborative doctoral studentships.

-A printed copy of this thesis will shortly be available for consultation in the Foyle Reading Room.
+A printed copy of this thesis is available for consultation in the Foyle Reading Room (reference only).
 An electronic copy may be ordered through the British Library's e-theses online service.

 Emily Hayes, ‘No branch of science enters more closely than Geography into the art of war’: The First World War, lantern slides and the Royal Geographical Society, London, Early Popular Visual Culture, Volume 12, 2014 - Issue 4: War Cultures 1914-18